Silence

 I hold her head between my hands.

-Something in the shape of my body drifts away from me.
+Something in the shape of my body drifts away from me, and settles on Tzina.

 My hands glow, and the bleeding stops.